davidpdrsn/axum-live-view/README.md

                 //     liveView.connect()
             </head>
             <body>
-                // Embed our liveview into the HTML template.
+                // Embed our live view into the HTML template.
 This will render the
                 // view and include the HTML in the response, leading to good SEO
                 // and fast first paint.
                 //
                 // It will also start a stateful async task for updating the view
                 // and sending the changes down to the client via a WebSocket
                 // connection.
-                { embed_liveview.embed(counter) }
+                { embed_live_view.embed(counter) }
             </body>
         </html>
     }
 }

-// Our liveview is just a regular Rust struct...
+// Our live view is just a regular Rust struct...
 #[derive(Default)]
 struct Counter {
     count: u64,